Review of Simply Nourish Limited Ingredient Diet Dry Dog Food

 |Dry Matter Basis||29%||14%||49%|

 The first ingredient in this dog food is salmon.
 Although it is rich in omega-3 fatty acids, raw salmon contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The third ingredient includes dried peas.
+The fourth ingredient includes dried peas.
 Dried peas are a good source of carbohydrates.
 Plus they’re naturally rich in dietary fiber.